JonathanSamael/jonathansamael/README.md

 My name is Jonathan Samael
 =======================================================================================================================================

-I'm a Mobile and Front-End Developer
+I'm a Full Stack Developer
 -------------------------

 I've been learning to programming since 2022, new discoveries every day!
 Working with Freelance projects.

-*   🌍  Based in Brazil
+*   🌍  Based in São Paulo - Brazil
 *   🖥️  Looking to colaborate on open-source projects
 *   ✉️  Contact me at: [jonathansamael@live.com](mailto:jonathansamael@live.com)
 *   Welcome to my portfolio: <a href="https://samael-dev-portfolio.vercel.app">Personal Portfolio</a>